Slide in Greek shares weighs on European stock markets

 Switzerland's main SMI equity index also weakened by

-too badly hurt by Greece due to the ECB's decision to start
+being too badly hurt by the Greek situation due to the ECB's

 people are looking towards QE, and the fact of the matter is